ibm-cloud-docs/openshift/openshift_storage_ocs_prep.md

 ## VPC: Planning your OpenShift Container Storage setup
 {: #ocs-vpc-plan}
-Before you install OCS in your VPC Gen 2 cluster, you must make sure that the following prerequisite conditions are met:
+Before you install OCS in your VPC cluster, you must make sure that the following prerequisite conditions are met:

 1. [Install the `oc` CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).
-1. Create a [VPC Gen 2 cluster](/docs/containers?topic=containers-clusters) with at least three worker nodes.
+1. Create a [VPC cluster](/docs/containers?topic=containers-clusters) with at least three worker nodes.
 For high availability, create a cluster with at least one worker node per zone across three zones.
 Each worker node must have a minimum of 16 CPUs and 64 GB RAM.

 **Next steps**: [Install OCS in your cluster](/docs/openshift?topic=openshift-ocs-storage-install).